funktor/funktor.github.io/_posts/2026-03-12-cuda-gemms.markdown

 C[i,j] = C_tile_0[i,j] + C_tile_1[i,j] + ... + C_tile_127[i,j]
 ```
 <br/><br/>
+The reason for Tiling is to reduce the latency in fetching data from the global memory of the GPU.
+The process of Tiling is similar to caching where we pull the frequenctly accessed elements from RAM to L1/L2/L3 Cache.
+<br/><br/>
-The reason for Tiling is to reduce the latency in fetching data everytime from the global memory of the GPU.
-Similar to memory hierarchy in CPU : Register > L1 > L2 > L3 > RAM, GPU has its own memory hiierarchy which looks something like Register > Shared Memory > Global Memory.
-Similar to CPU, the higher performance memory are limited in size as compared to the lower performance memory i.e. shared memory is much smaller (48KB per SM) as compared to global memory (around 23GB).
-The process is similar to caching where we pull the frequenctly accessed elements from RAM to L1/L2/L3 Cache.
+Similar to memory hierarchy in CPU : Register > L1 > L2 > L3 > RAM, GPU has its own memory hierarchy which looks something like Register > Shared Memory > Global Memory.
+Similar to CPU, the higher performance memory are limited in size as compared to the lower performance memory i.e. shared memory is much smaller (`48KB` per block and `163KB` per SM) as compared to global memory (around `24GB`).<br/><br/>
 Shared memory is accessible by all threads in the block.
-Thus if thread T1 computes the element `C[i,j]` and thread 2 computed `C[i,j+1]`, then note that we only need to read the row `i` from global memory to shared memory once for all columns corresponding to row `i` in the output matrix C. But since shared memory size is limited we resort to use tiling i.e. read 32 elements from row `i` at a time.
+Thus if thread `T1` computes the element `C[i,j]` and thread `T2` computed `C[i,j+1]`, then note that we only need to read the row `i` from global memory to shared memory once for all columns corresponding to row `i` in the output matrix C. But since shared memory size is limited we resort to use tiling i.e. read 32 elements from row `i` at a time.<br/><br/>
+In the above kernel, each thread computes 4 elements `C[i,j]`, `C[i,j+32]`, `C[i,j+64]` and `C[i,j+96]`.
+This is because consecutive threads compute consecutive elements.
+Threads T0 to T31 computes `C[i,j]` to `C[i,j+31]`.
+Then the same threads computes `C[i,j+32]` to `C[i,j+63]` and so on.
+A group of 32 consecutive threads is called a `Warp` and a Warp is scheduled to run simultaneously, thus threads T0 to T31 is accessing consecutive memory locations and thus require a single GPU cycle to read all 32 consecutive elements.
+<br/><br/>